This article will guide you through the troubleshooting for internet dropouts on an NBN™ Satellite service.

 If you still experience dropouts, perform an extended power cycle by following the instructions below.

-- Turn off the power at the electrical outlet your nbn™ Satellite Connection Box is plugged into.
+- Turn off the power at the electrical outlet that your NBN™ Satellite Connection Box is plugged into.

 - After the electrical outlet has been turned off, unplug the power cable from the POWER socket on your Satellite Connection Box.
 Additionally, unplug the Satellite dish cable from the SAT socket.